Meal Plan FAQs

 What food service will be available over school breaks for students staying on campus?

 There is limited service available during all breaks, including Study Days, Thanksgiving, Spring Break and May Break.
 While Thanksgiving Break has some days when all venues will be closed, during Winter Break nearly all days will be closed.
 Please be aware the Meals per Week meal plans are not active during Spring Break and expire on the last serving day of the Spring semester.
-This means there is also no active meal plan over May Break, the week between the end of Spring semester and the beginning of May Term, although there will be limited service at The Table, and The Den will be open throughout the day for those seeking meals for purchase with DCB, cash, or credit cards.
+This means there is also no active meal plan over May Break, the week between the end of Spring semester and the beginning of May Term.